 The UAE is no different, and while there are some reasons that VPN use could get you in trouble, the use of a VPN itself is not actually an offence.

 This means you are free to subscribe to a VPN and you can install the VPN software on your devices.
-The act of installing a VPN to use it to access geo-restricted content like Netflix US is not an offence - and doing so will not get you in trouble.
+The act of using a VPN for Netflix or to unblock other geo-restricted content is not an offence - and doing so will not get you in trouble.

 If you are using a VPN for anything other than committing a crime, you are not breaking the law.